japila-books/spark-sql-internals/docs/spark-sql-basic-aggregation.md

 # Basic Aggregation -- Typed and Untyped Grouping Operators

-You can calculate aggregates over a group of rows in a link:spark-sql-Dataset.adoc[Dataset] using <<aggregate-operators, aggregate operators>> (possibly with link:spark-sql-functions.adoc#aggregate-functions[aggregate functions]).
+You can calculate aggregates over a group of rows in a spark-sql-Dataset.md[Dataset] using <<aggregate-operators, aggregate operators>> (possibly with spark-sql-functions.md#aggregate-functions[aggregate functions]).

 [[aggregate-operators]]
 .Aggregate Operators